Theatre of Pain

 Theatre of Pain is the third studio album by American heavy metal band Mötley Crüe, released on June 21, 1985.
 Released in the aftermath of lead vocalist Vince Neil's arrest for manslaughter on a drunk driving charge, the album marked the beginning of the band's transition away from the traditional heavy metal sound of Too Fast for Love and Shout at the Devil, towards a more glam metal style.
+It received negative or indifferent critical response, and is poorly regarded by some of the band members.

-Theatre of Pain contains the hit singles "Smokin' in the Boys Room" and the power ballad "Home Sweet Home".
+Theatre of Pain contains the hit singles "Smokin' in the Boys Room" (a cover of the 1973 Brownsville Station hit) and the power ballad "Home Sweet Home".
+It was supported by the Theatre of Pain world tour from July 7, 1985 to March 3, 1986.
 The album reached No. 6 on the US charts and No. 36 in the UK, and was certified quadruple platinum by the RIAA on June 5, 1995.

 Background

 The band had enjoyed a tumultuous two years in the wake of Shout at the Devils unexpected success.
 The band's fondness for partying and sex earned them a reputation as a legitimately dangerous band, culminating in a December 8, 1984, car crash which killed Hanoi Rocks' drummer Nicholas "Razzle" Dingley and saw Mötley Crüe's lead vocalist Vince Neil facing possible prison time for vehicular manslaughter.
 On top of Neil's troubles, the band's founder and primary songwriter, Nikki Sixx, had developed a heroin addiction which was beginning to spiral out of control.
 Further adding to the turmoil, the band had been seriously considering replacing guitarist Mick Mars.
 It was with these uncertainties hanging over the band that Theatre of Pains recording commenced in January, 1985.
 During recording, the album's working title was Entertainment or Death, though Sixx changed it prior to release.
-"Theatre of Pain" was announced in December 1982 as the title for the band's previous album, which ended up being called "Shout at the Devil".
+The title "Theatre of Pain" comes from a line in the band's then-unreleased song "Black Widow" and was announced in December 1982 as the title for the band's previous album, which ended up being called "Shout at the Devil".